• Skip to primary navigation

 How to make gluten-free, low-carb biscuits.

-- In another bowl mix the egg whites with an electric blender until frothy and just starting to thicken up.
+3. Mix the egg whites with an electric blender in another bowl until frothy and just starting to thicken up.

-- Divide batter into 5 portions and place on parchment lined baking sheet.
+5. Divide batter into 5 portions and place on a parchment-lined baking sheet.

 The trick is to get these light and fluffy is beating the egg whites to a nice froth before mixing with the flour.

-I’ve made them with coconut oil that was melted and coconut oil that was just softened and they turned out great both ways.
+I’ve made them with melted coconut oil and just softened coconut oil, and they turned out great both ways.
 But I think they’re easier to make using the melted coconut oil.

-To make these savory you can brush them with garlic butter or add your favorite seasoning to the batter.
+To make these savory, brush them with garlic butter or add your favorite seasoning to the batter.

 Low-Carb Cinnamon Muffins (Gluten-Free)